Robert Curthose: Last years as duke

-In 1105, Robert's continual stirring of discord with his brother in England, as well as civil disorder in Normandy, prompted Henry to invade Normandy.
+After Henry's victory, he took revenge against Robert's supporters, including Ivo de Grandmesnil, Robert Malet, Robert of Pontefract, and most significantly Robert of Bellême, who, after being accused of treason, launched an unsuccessful revolt and was driven from England, fleeing for Normandy.
+Many of these men, upon making their way to Normandy, attempted to recover their wealth in private wars.
+Robert had assisted Henry in exiling his opponents by the terms of the treaty, and Bellême, upon making his way to Normandy, waged war against the barons who had joined Duke Robert in doing so.
+Robert of Bellême became politically isolated, and much of the Norman baronage participated in campaigns against him throughout 1102 and 1103, but these efforts were unsuccessful.

+Henry intervened in Norman politics at the death of William of Breteuil, assisting his illegitimate son, Eustace, in seizing his father's domains and giving him in marriage the king's illegitimate daughter, Juliana, which allowed him to claim his father's patrimony.
+Sibylla died soon after giving birth to Robert's son, William Clito, in 1103.
+In late 1103, William of Warenne, one of Curthose's supporters, requested that the duke intercede with Henry so that he could regain his earldom of Surrey, lost after the succession crisis of 1101.
+Robert agreed, and sailed to England with a small host, but was arrested by Henry and made to pay 3000 livres for his freedom.
+According to Wace, this was when Robert realized his brother hated him.

 Orderic reports on an incident at Easter 1105 when Robert was supposed to hear a sermon by the venerable Serlo, Bishop of Sées.
 Robert spent the night before sporting with harlots and jesters, and while he lay in bed sleeping off his drunkenness his unworthy friends stole his clothes.
 He awoke to find himself naked and had to remain in bed and missed the sermon.
 In 1106, Henry defeated Robert's army decisively at the Battle of Tinchebray and claimed Normandy as a possession of the English crown, a situation that endured for almost a century.
-Captured after the battle, Robert was imprisoned in Devizes Castle in Wiltshire for twenty years before being moved to Cardiff.
+Captured after the battle, Robert would be briefly imprisoned at Corfe Castle before being transferred to Devizes Castle in Wiltshire for twenty years before being moved to Cardiff.
+By 1107, Henry had secured control of Normandy.

 Robert died in Cardiff Castle, probably on 3 February 1134.
 He was buried in Gloucester Abbey.
 The exact place of his burial is difficult to establish—legend states that he requested to be buried before the High Altar.
 His effigy carved in bog oak adorns a mortuary chest decorated with the attributed arms of the Nine Worthies (missing one—Joshua, and replaced with the arms of Edward the Confessor).
 The effigy dates from about 100 years after his death and the mortuary chest much later.
 The church subsequently became Gloucester Cathedral.